Update: Sheet music for this tune (still waiting for a text to call its own)

 Last night I had a rehearsal/recording session with The Choral Scholars as part of our upcoming Psalm CD.
 The recording is in conjunction with a forthcoming print publication from the CICW and Faith Alive that will feature multiple settings of all 150 Psalms.
 We’re reading through 20 or 30 Psalm settings each rehearsal; the “fair use” clips will go on the web, and we’ll polish up a few dozen songs for the CD.

 As I was preparing for the session, I came across a great metrical setting of Psalm 12 by Adam Tice–and it’s not easy to write a great metrical setting of Psalm 12–that included a hand-written note “need another sturdy tune like Latvian hymn.”
 To a person who has OCD (obsessive compositional disorder), the words “need another tune” read as “Greg, write a new tune in the remaining 1/2 hour before rehearsal starts.”
 Which is exactly what I did.

 Listen to an MP3 of TCS singing the song.
-If you like what you hear (and it’s hard to dislike anything TCS sings), download the PDF of the tune.
+If you like what you hear (and it’s hard to dislike anything TCS sings), head over to my website to download the PDF of the tune.
 I don’t have permission to use Adam’s text, so I’ve left the score blank.
 But that’s a great opportunity for you to write your own text in 8787D meter.

 By the way, are you wondering why I named the tune SINKING SHIPS?
 What better tune name to go with a text entitled “Lying Lips”?